openstack/swift/doc/source/overview_erasure_code.rst

 In general, EC has different performance characteristics than replicated data.
-EC requires substantially more CPU to read and write data, and is more suited for larger objects that are not frequently accessed (eg backups).
+EC requires substantially more CPU to read and write data, and is more suited for larger objects that are not frequently accessed (e.g. backups).

 Operators are encouraged to characterize the performance of various EC schemes and share their observations with the developer community.